erigontech/erigon/BITFINITY.README.md

 Block importer is a process that periodically polls the blocks from the EVMC canister and writes it into a file-based erigon db.
 It can be used to launch a blockhain explorer that introspects the EMVC blockchain.

+The code of the blockimporter is in `cmd/blockimporter`.

 # Archiving historical data

 ```